Barbara P

 What is a Research Paper Conclusion?

-A research paper conclusion is like the final chapter of your paper.
+In research paper writing, the conclusion is like the final chapter of your paper.
 It's where you bring everything together and leave a lasting impression on your readers.

 In simple terms, it's the last part where you sum up what you found during your research and explain why it matters.